gauravbhandari610-collab/Induction-Programm/README.md

 After the inaugral ceremony, voluteers guided us to the CSE department where our mentor introduced us to the college facilities and social activities.
 We also took a glimpse of the computer and reasearch labs.
 # DAY 2
+## 9:30 to 10:30
+- English proficiency test was conducted.
+- The difficulty level of test was decent and I believe test was good.
+## 10:30 to 11:30
+- Maths proficiency test was also being conducted.
+- The test had basic concepts from class 10 to 12.
+The test was of medium level but I got to know that I need to revise my concepts from class 11.
 ## 1:00 to 2:00
 ### Lecture by Dr. Arshdeep Singh
 - Dr. Arshdeep Singh told us about the importance of nutritious diet in our day to day life.
 He said that we should take proper food having enough amount of minerals and vitamins which will keep us energetic all day along.